Global Coordination of Antimicrobial

 projects & networks

-Call on drug resistance: Live webinar for applicants
+Network call on Diagnostics and Surveillance: Live webinar for applicants

-JPIAMR is pleased to invite researchers to a live webinar presenting the call “Disrupting drug resistance using innovative design” and the partner search tool.
+JPIAMR is pleased to invite researchers to a live webinar presenting the call “Diagnostics and Surveillance Networks” and the partner search tool.
 Representatives from funders participating in the call will be available to answer questions.